 Current CBL Project Ideas

-We are excited to resume Community Based Learning in Fall 2022!
-Per the Royals Back Together guidelines, CBL can return to in-person/off-site activities, abiding by any agency COVID protocols and can also continue remotely where applicable.
 The Office of Community Based Learning has worked with our community-partner agencies to identify projects that foster mutually beneficial collaborations between the University and the greater Scranton community.
-Faculty are encouraged to view our list of suggested CBL/CBR options and can also contact either Julie Schumacher Cohen, CBL Chair at julie.cohen@scranton.edu or Carolyn M. Bonacci, coordinator of community and civic engagement at carolyn.bonacci@scranton.edu, to learn more about community partnerships.
+Faculty are encouraged to view our list of suggested CBL/CBR options and can also contact either Julie Schumacher Cohen, CBL Chair at julie.cohen@scranton.edu or Daysi Carreto, Assistant Director of Community and Civic Engagement, at daysi.carreto@scranton.edu, to learn more about community partnerships.

 CBL Office Fact Sheets